aleksandr-oleynikov/uncaught/README.md

 `uncaught` is the module, which allows you to handle all uncaught errors and promise rejections through only one interface.

 # How it works

-// todo: split on two sections Node / Browser
+`uncaught` listens for global object errors and unhandled rejections events:

-`uncaught` listens for window [error](https://developer.mozilla.org/en-US/docs/Web/Events/error) and [unhandledrejection](https://developer.mozilla.org/en-US/docs/Web/Events/unhandledrejection) events if it is working in browser.
+- For browser these are [error](https://developer.mozilla.org/en-US/docs/Web/Events/error) and [unhandledrejection](https://developer.mozilla.org/en-US/docs/Web/Events/unhandledrejection).

-Or for similar Node.js [uncaughtException](https://nodejs.org/api/process.html#process_event_uncaughtexception) and [unhandledRejection](https://nodejs.org/api/process.html#process_event_unhandledrejection) events.
+- And for Node.js these are [uncaughtException](https://nodejs.org/api/process.html#process_event_uncaughtexception) and [unhandledRejection](https://nodejs.org/api/process.html#process_event_unhandledrejection).

-After one of these events fires, the module transfers `error` (and `event` for browser mode) object(s) to all registered listeners functions.
+After one of these events fires, the module transfers `error` (and also `event` for browser mode) object(s) to all registered listeners functions.

 So be sure, that above events are supported by your environment.